-From rags to riches the ride of the entrepreneur to rank #2 richest on the Tech list of 2015 (Forbes) is amazing.
+From rags to riches, the ride of this world’s 4th richest entrepreneur on the Tech list of 2017 (Forbes) is amazing.
 Though been a college drop out twice and never knew computers from childhood establishing a huge software firm Oracle Corporation (NYSE:ORCL) is a triumph.
-On the 71st birth anniversary of Lawrence Joseph “Larry” Ellison here are some interesting yet less known facts about him to grace the occasion.
+On the 73rd birth anniversary of Lawrence Joseph “Larry” Ellison, here are some interesting yet less known facts about him to grace the occasion.

 Date of Birth: August 17, 1944

-1. He was dropped out of College twice initially from the University of Illinois at Urbana -Champaign, then the University of Chicago and then set to California in search of some odd jobs.
-Being a founder of giant database software firm he never had been to computer classes yet working as a programmer made him self-taught by referring few books.
-Prior leaving the University of Illinois and his adopted mother’s death he was named Science Student of the Year in the University.
+1. He was dropped out of College twice, initially from the University of Illinois at Urbana -Champaign, then the University of Chicago and then set to California in search of some odd jobs.
+Being a founder of giant database software firm Oracle, he never had been to computer classes yet working as a programmer made him self-taught by referring few books.

-7. The Academy of Achievement the museum of Living History in Washington inducted Ellison in the year 1997.
-Though he had never met his biological father he was brought up by his adopted parents and never enjoyed good relationship with his adopted father.
+7. The Academy of Achievement the Museum of Living History in Washington inducted Ellison in the year 1997.
+Though he had never met his biological father he was brought up by his adopted parents and never enjoyed the good relationship with his adopted father.

-8. Apart from being a successful entrepreneur Ellison reveals that the purpose of starting Oracle was to create a work environment where one can enjoy working and not to become rich and certainly not this rich he is today and in his words it seems “Surreal.”
-Before he stepped down as CEO in 2014 of Oracle Corporation he was the highest paid executive in the US.
-Now he serves Oracle as Executive Chairman and Chief Technical officer.
+8. Apart from being a successful entrepreneur, Ellison revealed that the purpose of starting Oracle was to create a work environment where one can enjoy working and not to become rich and certainly not this rich he is today and in his words, it seems “Surreal.”
+Before he stepped down as CEO of Oracle Corporation in 2014, he was the highest paid executive in the US.
+Now he serves Oracle as Executive Chairman and Chief Technical Officer.

-9. Larry Ellison has been a sailing fanatic in 2013, his Oracle team USA won the America’s cup defeating the Emirates Team New Zealand.
+9. Larry Ellison has been a sailing fanatic in 2013, his Oracle team the USA won the America’s Cup defeating the Emirates Team New Zealand.
 He usually loves purchasing luxury cars, yachts, and mansions.
-Some of the exotic cars he own includes McLaren F1 and Audi R8.
+Some of the exotic cars he owns include McLaren F1 and Audi R8.
 He has largest yachts on the planet until he sold the Rising Sun to David Geffen in 2010.

 Proving the words of his adoptive father “Good for nothing “wrong in his case and making to the list of few people who leave their mark on the planet the deeds of Ellison is been outstanding.
 In his words, he portrays his life as “I have had all of the disadvantages required for success.”
 He and his path stand out to be an inspiration for the budding entrepreneurs.